Belagum/Telegram-gifts-autobuy/backend/ARCHITECTURE.md

 # Backend architecture overview

-This iteration introduces a layered design for the autobuy subsystem:
+The backend now lives under a conventional `src/` tree (`src/backend`) that makes the package importable without manipulating `PYTHONPATH`.
+Inside the package we retain the layered design for the autobuy subsystem:

 - **Domain layer (`backend/domain`)** — immutable entities (`GiftCandidate`,
   `ChannelFilter`, `AccountSnapshot`) encapsulate invariants.
 A `PurchasePlan`